Ash5008X/Disk-Scheduling/README.md

 A fully interactive OS-concept visualizer for disk scheduling algorithms, built with plain HTML, CSS, and JavaScript — no frameworks, no dependencies.

-## How to Run

-1. Unzip the folder
-2. Open `index.html` in any modern browser (Chrome, Firefox, Edge)
-3. That's it!
-No server needed.

 ## Algorithms Implemented